-If you can’t apply online, contact Work and Income to find out the best options for applying.
+If you cannot apply online, contact Work and Income to find out the best options for applying.

 If you were affected by the Christchurch shooting incident

 You may be able to get financial help from Work and Income:

 Meet with a case manager

 You normally need to visit a Work and Income office and meet with a case manager before your application is accepted.
-If you don’t have all the right information and documents with you, it will take longer to be paid.
+If you do not have all the right information and documents with you, it will take longer to be paid.